Non UK resident directors of UK companies - income tax and NIC obligations

 The social security position is different to income tax, and both the company and employee can be liable to pay social security in both the UK and their home country in full, without any relief available for the double charge.

-Whether or not the UK duties of an NRD trigger UK National Insurance Contributions (NIC) depends on the director’s country of residence and whether there is a social security agreement between the UK and that country which will enable a ‘certificate of coverage’ to be obtained to provide exemption from UK NIC.
-Even where a ‘certificate of coverage’ could be arranged, unless one has been obtained, NIC needs to be operated.
+Whether the UK duties of an NRD trigger UK National Insurance Contributions (NIC) depends on the director’s country of residence, and whether there is a social security agreement between the UK and that country which will enable a ‘certificate of coverage’ to be obtained to provide exemption from UK NIC.
+Even where a ‘certificate of coverage’ is available, unless one has been obtained, NIC needs to be operated.

-For countries with which the UK does not have a social security agreement there is a limited administrative concession which may relieve the obligation to operate NIC.
+For countries with which the UK does not have a social security agreement, there is a limited administrative concession that may relieve the obligation to operate NIC.
 Broadly, the concession can apply if the individual makes brief visits to the UK (two nights or less) to attend board meetings only, and attends no more than 10 board meetings a year (or a single board meeting of up to two weeks).
-Unless the terms of the concession are met in full, then NIC remains due, and all UK directorships need to be taken into account for this purpose.
+Unless the terms of the concession are met in full, then NIC remains due, and all UK directorships need to be considered for this purpose.

-As there a number of countries with which the UK does not have a social security agreement, the compliance considerations and obligations need to be understood and managed on an individual basis.
+There are a number of countries with which the UK does not have a social security agreement – here, the compliance considerations and obligations need to be understood and managed on an individual basis.
 For example, the position will be different for an NRD who resides in the USA (where there is a social security agreement), compared to an NRD who resides in Australia or South Africa (there is no such agreement).

 How can HMRC check up on compliance?